richard-hajek/docker-script/README.md

 LABEL docker-script.export="/root/a.out"
 ```

 Running `docker-script` in this directory will build the Dockerfile, the app, and automatically extracts the compiled program!
+Which will be available in $PWD/a.out.